tomcoso/to-do-list/README.md

 #### Coding Stage

-1. I coded all the application logic according to the diagram I initially made, with some minot changes.
-I was glad I didn't forget a lot of the logic, so my skills definitely improved since last time I created a structural diagram.
-I also wrote an API cheatcheet since I ended up making the module API a bit complicated.
+1. I coded all the application logic according to the diagram I initially made, with some minor changes.
+I was glad I didn't forget a lot of the logic when making the diagram, so my skills definitely improved since last time.
+I also wrote an API cheatsheet since I ended up making the module API a bit complicated (could maybe be improved with object composition?).